| || |

 The National Association of Schools of Music (NASM) and the Performing Arts Medicine Association (PAMA) have developed a comprehensive overview of hearing health issues for postsecondary schools and departments of music.
 NASM and PAMA have created a "tool kit" of documents focused on the issue of hearing health.
 The tool kit addresses the risk of noise-induced hearing loss, a widespread and serious public health issue for musicians and others.
 Below are the documents and informations sheets for students, staff, and faculty.

 The Conservatory participates in the Etymotic Reasearch Adopt-a-Band program.
 Through this program, the Conservatory makes high-fidelity earplugs available to collegiate students free of charge.
-Collegiate students interested in obtaining a pair of earplugs should contact the Office of Student Life (Suite 208 in the Conservatory).
+Collegiate students interested in obtaining a pair of earplugs should contact the Office of Student Affairs.